US ends probe into Ford SUV exhaust issues without a recall

 The National Highway Traffic Safety Administration says it reviewed more than 6,500 consumer complaints, tested SUVs in the field and called in automotive, medical, environmental health and occupational safety experts before making the determination.

-The probe covered nearly 1.5 million Explorers from the 2011 to 2017 model years.
-NHTSA said it received multiple complaints of sickness and crashes caused by the exhaust fumes that involved three deaths and 657 injuries.
+The probe covered nearly 1.5 million Explorers from the 2011 to 2017 model years and involved complaints of sickness and crashes that involved three deaths and alleged there were 657 injuries.
 Many complaints came from police departments that used Explorer Police Interceptors as patrol vehicles.

 But the agency said in documents released Monday that it used rigorous test methods to send exhaust gas into vehicles.
 No Explorers with bodies that were sealed under a 2017 Ford field service campaign had carbon monoxide levels that were higher than Environmental Protection Agency limits.

-Even without Ford’s sealing repairs, no vehicles without crash damage or police equipment installed had carbon monoxide levels that exceeded acceptable levels, the agency wrote.
-“Therefore the agency has not identified a defect that represents an unreasonable risk to motor vehicle safety,” the agency wrote.
+Even without Ford’s sealing repairs, no vehicles without crash damage or equipment installed had carbon monoxide levels that exceeded acceptable levels, the agency wrote.
+“There fore the agency has not identified a defect that represents an unreasonable risk to motor vehicle safety,” the agency wrote.

 The agency said it got thousands of reports alleging odors that triggered a variety of responses, largely nausea, headaches and lightheadedness.
 NHTSA said it focused its investigation on accurately measuring vehicle carbon monoxide levels and carboxyhemoglobin levels from “properly administered blood tests.”